Skip to content

 Their absence shows they are not serious – Workers

-The meeting between the FCT Minister of State, Hajiya Mariya Mahmoud and striking workers has ended in a deadlock.
+The meeting between the FCT Minister of State, Hajiya Mariya Mahmoud, and striking workers ended without any resolution, as both sides failed to reach an agreement.

-He said, “The FCT Minister of State, Hajiya Mariya Mahmoud, was also not happy with the attitude of the chairmen for not attending the meeting, which clearly shows they are not ready to implement the new minimum wage.”
+“The FCT Minister of State, Hajiya Mariya Mahmoud, also expressed disappointment over the chairmen’s non-attendance, which clearly indicates they are not ready to implement the new minimum wage,” the source said.

 Share Post with Others